zacanger/niddesa/text/generated-translations/mahaniddesa/12-sinhala-amazon.md

 Namity” is the most intuient and other other people who are most intoxicating Napness.
 “Except from the signal (says a gander) is The same fact that there are frequent gangs, except for sagna, tells the story.
 Proposes.
 Progresses.
-The grievous Nirvana is a congruent of all those editors It is Nirvana, which is not the crazed clad that disposed of all the elbows Reverse or say the same fact.
+The grievous Nibbana is a congruent of all those editors It is Nibbana, which is not the crazed clad that disposed of all the elbows Reverse or say the same fact.
 The pathways are the intrinsic truths. grieving The reactionary of disenchantment is the Lady Octangal Way How That, ( (12-7) 1 (ii) shall apply)